aimms/documentation/webui/combination-chart-widget.rst

 Selecting a Color Index will allow you (as an app developer) to help your end users view the data from the viewpoint of a specific dimension.

 Only one of the indices in your chart will be used as the Color Index.
 In case your chart contains multiple indices, you may end up with duplication of colors for different elements.
-For example, in the example (from the previous section) in which the c index was specified as the color index, you see that all three factories (that are stacked upon each other) have the same color.
+For instance, in the example (from the previous section) in which the c index was specified as the color index, you see that all three factories (which are stacked upon each other) have the same color.
 By specifying the f index as the *Transparency Index*, a transparency/shading pattern will be applied to each color depending on the ordinal number of the set element in the (root set of the) Factories set.
 The hard-coded transparency palette that is currently being used distinguishes 5 different levels of transparency.
 The resulting chart now looks like this:

 .. image:: images/ColumnChart-TransparencyIndex.png
     :align: center

 |

 To be able to see differences between colors in combination with transparency, it works best if the colors in the color palette are well distinguishable from each other.
-You might want to create a special custom color palette (and provide it as an application specific resource) to be used in charts where also a Transparency Index has been specified.
+Therefore, you may want to create a special custom color palette (and provide it as an application specific resource) to be used in charts where also a Transparency Index has been specified.

 Others
 ++++++